pallavkumar2003/pallavkumar2003/README.md

 <p>Welcome to my page! </p>

 I'm Pallav kumar, a college student and a tech enthusiast.
-I'm also a Full-Stack developer who likes to work with JavaScript/Typescript, C#, ASP.NET, and other technologies.
+I'm also a Full-Stack developer who likes to work with JavaScript, C++, MERN, and other technologies.
 Always open to collaborating on projects and innovative, disruptive ideas.
 Let's connect and build something amazing together!

 <br/>